JWiley/MonashHonoursStatistics/IntroR.md

     X11.
 To install this, go online [here](https://www.xquartz.org/), download and install the package.

+6. Some people are reporting issues installing and finding R at this stage.
+If this is happening to you, after completing all the previous steps, you can try installing R from [here](https://cran.csiro.au/).

-6. Once you think you've followed all the installation steps, move on to the next section to Try `R`.
+7. Once you think you've followed all the installation steps, move on to the next section to Try `R`.

 # 2. Try `R`